 Car accidents are unfortunately common events in the lives of people who live in Logan, Providence, and the rest of Cache Valley.
 Most of the injuries caused by car accidents are relatively minor, but some can be serious and life-changing.

 One very common auto accident injury is whiplash.
-While it can be seen as a minor part of a collision, the damage whiplash causes can continue for weeks, or even months, if it is not treated properly.
+While whiplash is often considered a minor part of a collision, the pain can continue for weeks, or even months, if not treated properly.

-What is whiplash?
+What is Whiplash?

-Neck pain or low back pain within a day or two of a car accident is usually due to whiplash.
+Neck or low back pain within a day or two of a car accident is usually due to whiplash.
 Whiplash is a general term for a number of more specific diagnoses.

-This type of injury typically occurs when the head and neck rebound quickly as a result of the impact during the accident – sometimes referred to as a hyperflexion-hyperextesion injury.
-The forward and backward motion of the rebound often results in nerve, ligament, tendon, and muscle damage that triggers pain, numbness, stiffness, or a headache.
-Other more serious consequences may include a vertebral compression fractures or disc herniations (ruptured discs).
+This type of injury typically occurs when the head and neck rebound quickly as a result of the impact during the accident.
+The fast forward and backward motion often results in nerve, ligament, tendon, or muscle damage that triggers pain, numbness, stiffness, or headaches.

-How is whiplash diagnosed?
+How is Whiplash Diagnosed?

-Spring Creek Medical Center offers non-invasive diagnostic evaluations to identify any hidden injuries a patient sustained as a result of an auto accident.
-A timely diagnosis and patient-specific treatment will decrease the likelihood of chronic pain.
+Spring Creek Medical Center offers non-invasive evaluations to identify any hidden injuries a patient may have sustained after an auto accident.
+A timely diagnosis and patient-specific treatment greatly decreases the likelihood of chronic pain.